 Now let’s shift focus one more time, away from loading and healing the knee.
 Let’s now talk about some other modes of self-care and self-management of the knee.
 In medicine we often throw band-aids on weeping wounds rather than clean the wound up and seal it for good.
 In other words, we treat the symptoms rather than the cause with inorganic substances like heavy drugs; substances that alter our body’s natural chemical balance and interrupt our body’s natural healing processes.
 Not to mention the endless list of unwanted side effects we see with these medications.
 But it’s the quick fix, so many people go for it.
 This is why supplements intrigue the general population, myself included.
 And for good reason, if there’s a safer way to preserve joints and maintain bone health with fewer risks and less significant side effects, I want in!
 Chondroitin and Glucosamine, for example, have been long been touted for assisting in joint preservation and management of joint pain.
 Although in more recent years, evidence suggests limited benefit and potential risk.
 A 2016 study even reported worsening of symptoms for subjects taking a compound chondroitin and glucosamine supplement compared to controls.8 Point is, we’re far from understanding which supplements are effective at maintaining joint health.
 One supplement that has intrigued me as of late is collagen.
 So let’s go there; let’s talk about collagen.

 First off, what is collagen?
-And why might collagen be a useful supplement to support a strong, healthy body?
+And why might taking collagen for knee pain be a good idea?
 Collagen is the most concentrated protein in the human body and is the major structural component of most of our connective tissues (e.g. muscles, ligaments, cartilage, bones, tendons, etc.).
 In fact, collagen makes up about one-third of the total protein in the human body.
 In other words, without collagen, our bodies would quite literally crumble underneath us.
 It even makes up our skin and nails!
 So yeah, it’s pretty important.

 Now generally, the body takes care of making collagen for us.
 Remember, the human body is amazing.
 Under normal conditions, the body makes collagen from individual amino acids (protein parts) with a little help from Vitamin C; a wonderful process.
 But the cold hard fact is, collagen turnover (degradation and formation) rate declines early in life.
 Studies suggest already by age 20 collagen synthesis takes a blow.9 So maybe our bodies aren’t doing quite as good a job as we once thought.
 This degradation process could wreak havoc on our bodies, joint specifically.